Posted 02/18/2014 by Ron Rabena

 Planning for emergencies, including winter storms, is a collaborative effort that requires rigorous preparations and leadership support.
 Your security team plays a critical role in helping you weather the storm safely.

-For more information, view our recorded webinar, Security’s Role in Emergency Planning
+For more information, view our recorded webinar, Security’s Role in Disaster Planning

 About the Author